Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Edge-Sign Identifiability Results

 \subsection{Sign Identifiability in General Graphs}

 We begin by presenting two lemmas and a theorem ($\mathcal{M}^0_e$ criterion) that establish sign identifiability results for a fixed covariance matrix $\Sigma$.
-The final theorem (graphical criterion) considers the setup for a given graph $G$ and edge $e$, the set $\mathcal{M}^p_{G,e}$ of covariance matrices entailed by the model.
-The theorem is valid only for graphs without latent variables (see Remark~\ref{remark:no_latent_graphical_criterion}).
+We continue by presenting a theorem (graphical criterion) and a supporting lemma.
+The theorem establishes a graphical rule to determine identifiability for a given graph $G$ and edge $e$, i.e., all covariance matrices entailed by the graph $G$ in the possible edge set.
+This theorem is valid only for graphs without latent variables (see Remark~\ref{remark:no_latent_graphical_criterion}).
+We end by providing two examples of applying the graphical criterion to general structures.